 Winter checklist for Canada – Be Prepared

-Everybody travelling in Canada in winter should have a winter checklist to be prepared.
+Everybody travelling in Canada during winter should have a winter checklist to be prepared for winter conditions.

-A winter checklist gets even a higher priority if you drive in any of the northern Canadian destinations.
+A winter checklist gets even higher priority if you drive to any of the northern Canadian destinations.

 We try to get ready for winter early here in Canada.
 To be unprepared for the first blast of winter weather could be a disaster.
 It’s good to go get ready before the snow flies to prevent problems later on.